hwang1996/IRGAN-pytorch/README.md

 # IRGAN-pytorch
-Reproduce the codes of IRGAN by pytorch
+The reproduced codes of IRGAN by pytorch